Maug Islands: History

-Following World War II, the island came under the control of the United States and was administered as part of the Trust Territory of the Pacific Islands.
-Since 1978, the island has been part of the Northern Islands Municipality of the Commonwealth of the Northern Mariana Islands.
+During the Pacific campaign (1941–1945) of World War II, the United States captured the Maug Islands, which became part of the vast US Naval Base Marianas.
+After the war ended in 1945, the islands came under the control of the United Nations and was administered on its behalf by the United States as part of the Trust Territory of the Pacific Islands.
+In 1978, the islands became part of the Northern Islands Municipality of the Commonwealth of the Northern Mariana Islands, which in turn became an unincorporated territory and commonwealth of the United States in 1986.

 In 1985, per the Constitution of the Commonwealth of the Northern Mariana Islands, the islands were designated as a wilderness area for the protection and conservation of natural resources.
-Since 2009, the submerged lands and waters around the island have been part of Marianas Trench Marine National Monument of the United States.
+Since 2009, the submerged lands and waters around the Maug Islands have been part of the Marianas Trench Marine National Monument of the United States.